 Dr. Armour was awarded honourary degrees from the University of British Columbia, the Northern Alberta Institute of Technology and the University of Alberta and she was recognized with the 1994 McNeil Medal of the Royal Society of Canada and the 1996 3M Teaching Fellowship.
 Dr. Armour was a 2004 recipient of the University of Alberta Alumni Association’s Distinguished Alumni Award.
 As Associate Dean of Diversity for the U of A Faculty of Science, Dr. Armour developed and implemented Project Catalyst, a series of actions to increase the percentage of women in faculty positions in the Faculty of Science.
 Based on her work, both the University of Western Ontario and the University of British Columbia instituted similar programs.

 Dr. Armour passed away on Saturday, May 25, 2019.
 The livestream of her Celebration of Life can be viewed on YouTube and it is a beautiful and meaningful tribute to Dr. Armour and her legacy.
 Our school choir sings at approximately 1:02, and the last 15 minutes, beginning at approximately 1:30, are very moving and emotional.
 We are grateful to our entire school community for their love and support.
 You may also enjoy the DMAA Tribute video that was shown before the service.
-It includes many of the cards and letters to Dr. Armour from our students.
+It includes many cards and letters created for Dr. Armour by our students.